creachadair/recipes/cookies/ginger-cookies.md

 ## Assembly & Baking

 -  Shape dough into spherical balls.
--  Roll each ball in white sugar (use the remaining sugar).
+-  Roll each ball in white sugar
--  Place sugared spheres 2–3 inches apart on a greased baking sheet.
+-  Place sugared spheres 2–3 inches apart on a greased or nonstick baking sheet.
 -  Bake at 350°F for 10–12 minutes.

 ## Notes

+*  In our current oven as of Dec 2020, bake for 11 minutes.

+*  If you prefer chewy cookies, err toward less baking time.

 *  Treat ginger as a limiting reagent and decide how many batches to make based on that.
 Chop it up and see how much you have.

 *  To obtain a vegan recipe, replace egg with 1/4 c. applesauce and use vegan margarine in place of butter.

-*  If you prefer chewy cookies, err toward less baking time.

-*  The 3/4 c. of sugar is the total for the recipe, 1/3 c. for macerating, 1/3
-   c. for dough, and 1/12 c. for rolling.
-The amount "left over" for rolling is experiential, not precise.